 We routinely identify and assess our risks.
-We have established processes to reduce the likelihood that our risks will have adverse consequences on our ability to carry out our responsibilities under The Provincial Auditor Act.
+We have established processes to reduce the likelihood of adverse consequences to an acceptable level.
 We accept some risk because it is not cost effective to cut out all risks.
 The following are our key risks along with the key processes we use to reduce these risks to an acceptable level.